movementlabsxyz/MIP/MIP/mip-84/README.md

 **Consequence**:
 The relayer always submits the correct completion transaction, i.e. without tampering with the sender, receiver and amount.
 The relayer can transfer without any restrictions.
 Since the relayer is trusted, no additional components are needed.
 Furthermore, no additional protective measures are needed.

-### Partially Trusted Relayer
+### Insurance-based untrusted Relayer

-**Assumption**: The relayer is partially trusted to submit the completion of the transfer to the bridge contracts.
+**Assumption**: The relayer is insurance-based untrusted.
+The completion of the transfer to the bridge contracts is expected to operate correctly.
+However, in case of an error, the bridge operator can compensate for the error.

 **Risk**: The relayer may be erroneous, misconfigured, or compromised.
 The relayer may submit the completion of the transfer to the bridge contracts with errors.